harendra-kumar/concise-haskell/language/13-functors.rst

 Yoneda Lemma says.
 There can be many different representations of a function as a functor.
 However they all correspond to the same function when converted to the function form.
-Each representation can be converted from one to the other using a natural transformation i.e by covnerting the type and fmapping the functions.
+Each representation can be converted from one to the other using a natural transformation i.e by converting the type and fmapping the functions.

 We can say that everything in a Haskell program is a Functor.
 A function is a